Please refer to the list below for answers to common questions regarding how Saint Anselm College is responding to the Coronavirus.

 Will I be able to access the Geisel Library/Career Development Center/Academic Advising/the Academic Resource Center?

-College offices will remain open, staffed, and available to serve and assist students while they are off campus.
+College offices are available to serve and assist students while they are off campus.

 How can I access the Bookstore?